 Law, J.D. & Urban Planning and Development, M.S.
 Dual Degree

-Saint Louis University's School of Law and School of Social Work offer a Juris Doctor/Master of Science in Urban Planning and Development.
+Saint Louis University School of Law and the School of Social Work offer a Juris Doctor/Master of Science in Urban Planning and Development.
 Pairing a law degree with an urban planning and development degree creates a highly relevant and valuable combination in the local, national, and global economy.